hydrabeer/my2fa/README.md

 ## Usage

 This setup will create a locally run server using Flask, which you can access via a web browser.
-The application will fetch data from the [2FA Directory API](https://2fa.directory/api/), match entries with items from your password manager export file, and display the results on a web page.
+The application fetches data from the [2FA Directory API](https://2fa.directory/api/), matches entries with items from your password manager export file, and displays the results on a web page.

 - [1Password](https://support.1password.com/export/) (Choose `.csv`)
 - [Bitwarden](https://bitwarden.com/learning/passwordmanager-how-to-export-your-bitwarden-vault/)